MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ```

 ###  –IsPassThroughBilling
-Use this parameter to provide create a direct to customer billed containertype
+Use this parameter to provide create a direct to customer billed container type.
 ```yaml
 Type: String
 Parameter Sets: